chijioke-ibekwe/store-front-backend/README.md

 db-migrate up
 ```

-- Transpile the typescript code and start up the server using the command;
+- Transpile the typescript code and start up the server using the command.
+Application is set up to run on port 3000;
 ```bash
 npm run watch
 ```